Good podcast

 The ELO song scientifically proven to make you happy

 ELO?s ?Mr. Blue Sky? is one of the best examples of Jeff Lynne?s particularly bouncy brand of symphonic rock, a song that holds several surprises and reveals itself more and more with each repeated listen...including the very last line of the song, which is actually an often-misheard request!
 It has been proven to fit a ?Feel Good Song Formula? by a scientist who tested it to find the world?s happiest tune.
 And for such a bright, happy song, would you be surprised to know that it all came about after Lynne had been suffering from a weather-induced writer?s block, a mental funk, while holed up in Switzerland?
 A funk that literally ended when the sun came out.
 Let?s dig in to the awesome story of ?Mr. Blue Sky? in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2024-03-13